 That’s why having a tool that simplifies the procedure and leaves you with only mechanical tasks is a great time savior.
 In this article we will talk about how to migrate to Magento 2 using Improved Import and Export extension.

 Before we start the introduction, let’s first think about all the entities we will need to migrate to get a fully functional store.
 These entities will be:

 That’s it.
-To get your store up and running with the minimum time and resources spent you need customers and products they will be purchasing.
+To get your store up and running with the minimum time and resources spent you need customers, orders and products they will be purchasing.
 Everything else is a matter of convenience and development as you probably will be customizing your Magento 2 store theme and layout.

 Let’s start with products to see the main differences and peculiarities of product attributes.